ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

     Run ``reco version`` to check your installation.
 Our current version is |reco_version|.
 If you need to update run ``reco update`` or see our :ref:`install/update instructions <install>`.

-We'll look at pretty much the simplest calculation possible – adding two numbers together.
-First, we will look at the problem, discuss how to design the program, and then, once you've had a go at filling in the gaps in the code. **The last tutorial was all about workflow, so now we're taking the first step towards writing and debugging your own programs.**
+We are going to look at pretty much the simplest calculation possible – adding two numbers together.
+First, we will look at the problem, discuss how to design the program, and have a go at filling in the gaps in some incompete code. **The last tutorial was all about workflow, so now we're taking the first step towards writing and debugging your own programs.**

 What we will do
 ----------------